sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/hmac-auth.md

 [HMAC (Hash-based message authentication code)](https://en.wikipedia.org/wiki/HMAC) Auth is an API authentication method that can verify clients' identity and check the message's integrity and authenticity.

 This guide will use HMAC Auth to protect your APIs on API7 Cloud.
-You can also safeguard Applications as long as you configure the application's authentication plugin (instead of a specific API).
+You can also safeguard Service as long as you configure the Service's authentication plugin (instead of a specific API).

 :::important